 Pakistan is a well-rounded country when it comes to tourist places to visit.
 Mountains and rivers for the adventurous, archaeological sites for history buffs, and delicious dining for the foodies.
 It’s got a little something for everyone.
 So where do you start when trying to plan your trip?
 Right here!
 I’ve rounded up the best places to visit in Pakistan in this post.

-I was traveling through Pakistan with the University of Karachi as part of an Entrepreneurship Summer School program.
-We spent the first 10 days in Karachi learning in the classroom and exploring the city.
-You can read more about that here!
+I was traveling through Pakistan with the University of Karachi as part of an International Entrepreneurship Summer School (IESS) program.
+We spent the first 10 days in Karachi learning in the classroom and exploring the city at night which you can read about here!
 The second half of the program was spent exploring the rest of the country where we discovered many amazing places to visit in Pakistan.
 Big thanks to the amazing IESS team for sponsoring this incredible trip!

 This post will take you through the best places to visit in Pakistan by province, as well as information on getting around, safety, and planning your trip.